mestredelpino/standalone-vms/README.md

     disk : 100,                                     # The VM's disk storage in GB cpu : 2,                                        # The VM's number of vCPUs
     memory : 4000,                                  # The VM's memory in MB
+    ip_address : "10.0.0.4"                         # The static IP address for this VM
     environment-variables = {                       # Environment variables to be passed to your VM (at ~/.env) service_domain           = "yourdomain.com"   # DNS domain to be used by the Concourse service service_root             = "admin"            # Root username to be used by the Concourse service